 As the author states, both parents would need to have a recessive allele for tongue rolling in order for their child to be unable to roll their tongue.
 This is because the tongue rolling trait is determined by a single gene, with the dominant allele (R) causing tongue rolling and the recessive allele (r) causing the inability to roll the tongue.

-See also What are claudius personality traits?
+See also What are chromosome 16 traits?

 If both parents are heterozygous for this trait (i.e. they have the genotype “Rr”), then there is a 50% chance that their child will be unable to roll their tongue.
 This is because there is a 25% chance that the child will inherit two recessive alleles from their parents (rr), and a 25% chance that they will inherit one recessive allele and one dominant allele (Rr).